 Minimalist islands usually avoid unnecessary ornamentation, opting instead for handleless cabinetry and integrated appliances to keep everything looking tidy and cohesive.
 A monochromatic palette—think shades of gray, white, or black—provides a sophisticated and timeless appearance.

-, Corian) emphasize the simplicity and clean aesthetic.
+In terms of countertops, materials such as polished concrete or solid surface options (e. g., Corian) emphasize the simplicity and clean aesthetic.
 Adding a hint of contrast, such as a dark countertop against light cabinetry or vice versa, can create visual interest without complicating the design.

 For lighting, industrial-style pendants or geometric shapes fit perfectly within the minimalist aesthetic, providing both function and subtle style.